manojkumarpaladugu/Commons/README.md

 # Features
 * Logging:
-  * A library used to print messages on any output
+  * Prints messages with a variety of logging levels.

 # Steps to integrate commons module in a Zephyr based project
 1. Add commons and pigweed repo's in west configuration